BestTimesToVisit.com Logo

 safety

-Tahiti is generally very safe, but like anywhere, it's wise to be aware of your surroundings, especially in crowded areas like markets.
-Avoid leaving valuables unattended on beaches or in your rental car.
-Stick to well-lit areas at night, particularly in Papeete.
+Tahiti is generally very safe, but like anywhere, it's wise to be aware of your surroundings, especially in crowded areas like markets or bus stations.
+Avoid leaving valuables unattended on the beach or in your car, and always lock your rental vehicle.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.